7 or 8 Day Full River

 This seven or eight day wilderness whitewater rafting adventure takes you the full navigable length (around 110km) of the Franklin River, deep in the heart of Tasmania’s Wilderness World Heritage Area.
-Our journey takes us around the imposing massif of Frenchman’s Cap, the monarch of the southwest, as well as rafting through the Great Ravine, one of Tasmania’s most spectacular gorges.
-We occasionally have the option to climb to a knoll to view Frenchmans Cap, if the river levels and weather are favorable and the group motivated.
+We journey around the imposing massif of Frenchmans Cap, the monarch of the South West, as well as rafting through the Great Ravine, one of Tasmania’s most spectacular gorges.
+We occasionally climb a knoll for a view of Frenchmans Cap if the river levels and weather are favorable and the group is very motivated.

+Negotiating the untamed waters of the Franklin River is one of the worlds best whitewater rafting expeditions.
 Unpredictable river levels mean your trip will always be an adventure – it is possible to encounter both very low levels and floods within days of each other.
-Whatever the level, rafts offer the best way to explore this unique wilderness.
+Whatever the level, our spacious self bailing rafts offer the safest and most comfortable way to explore this unique wilderness.

 Meeting Point and Time